akhil-naidu/portal/README.md

 docker compose down
 ```

-This will trigger a Hasura instance on port 8080, but I made sure the console was disable for better team based development experience.
+This will trigger a Hasura instance on port 8080, but I made sure the console is disabled by default for a better team-based development experience.

-### Accessing the Hasura Console on web
+### Accessing the Hasura Console on the web

-As mentioned above, turing on the Hasura instance using `docker compose up -d` in the root directory will start the Hasura instance on port 8080, but will not allow you to access the console from the browser.
+As mentioned above, turning on the Hasura instance using the command `docker compose up -d` in the `hasura` directory will start the Hasura instance on port 8080, but will not allow you to access the console from the browser.

-In order for you to access the console on web and simultaneously track the state of the Hasura instance within our `hasura` folder.
+For you to access the console on the web and simultaneously track the state of the Hasura instance within our `hasura` folder.

 > This way whatever changes you have done can be uploaded to git and can be replicated with other developers.

-Use the following command in the `hasura` folder to spin up a Hasura console that can be accessed via web and simultaneously track the `metadata`(changed made in Hasura Console UI) and `migrations`(Changes made in our Database)
+Use the following command in the `hasura` folder to spin up a Hasura console that can be accessed via the web and simultaneously track the `metadata`(changes made in Hasura Console UI) and `migrations`(Changes made in our Database)

 ```
 cd hasura